enpage/enpage/README.md

 It's important to provide a template that is responsive and accessible.
 The SDK facilitates this by providing a set of components that are already styled and accessible, as well as base styles and classes that can be used to style the template.

+## Development

+This monorepo uses changesets to manage versioning and releases.
+Run:

+- `pnpm changeset`: Execute the Changeset CLI using npm.
+This lets you use npm run changeset to invoke the CLI instead of using npx.
+- `pnpm version:packages`: Takes Changesets that have been made, updates versions and dependencies of packages, and writes changelogs.
+This command handles all file changes related to versions before publishing to npm.
+- `pnpm publish:packages`: This publishes any unpublished packages to npm, and creates git tags.

+Read [https://brionmario.medium.com/changesets-is-a-game-changer-fe752af6a8cc](this article on medium) for more information on changesets.

 ## License